top of page

 • Evidence-Based Practice: Decades of studies have shown that time-outs, when used correctly, can reduce aggressive and non-compliant behaviors in children aged 3 to 7.

 • Endorsed by Experts: Organizations like the American Academy of Pediatrics and the Centers for Disease Control and Prevention recommend time-outs as part of positive parenting strategies.
-Indiana University School of Medicine
+Further insights can be found at Indiana University School of Medicine.

-• Emotional Regulation: Time-outs provide children with an opportunity to manage their emotions, leading to better self-control over time.
-Child Mind Institute
+• Emotional Regulation: Time-outs provide children an opportunity to manage their emotions, leading to better self-control over time.
+You can read more about this at Child Mind Institute.

 Implementing Effective Time-Outs: Tips for Parents

-1. Set Clear Expectations: Before using time-outs, ensure your child understands the behaviors that lead to them.
-Consistency is key.
+1. Set Clear Expectations: Before using time-outs, ensure your child understands the behaviors that will lead to them.
+Consistency is vital.

 2. Choose an Appropriate Spot: Select a quiet, distraction-free area where your child can calm down safely.